kristopolous/BOOTSTRA.386/README.md

 ## Less sarcastic introduction

-Bootstrap/386 is a [Twitter bootstrap](http://twitter.github.io/bootstrap/) theme intended to make webpages look like they are from the 80s.
-Here's a few things that are utilized to get it there:
+Bootstrap/386 is a [Twitter bootstrap](http://twitter.github.io/bootstrap/) theme intended to make webpages look like they are from the 1980s.

 ### Contact